code-forger/morklerork/README.md

 ## HeapAccessSymbols

-MorkleRork comes with an infinite heap of Values.
+MorkleRork comes with an infinite heap of Values (the same way turing machines do, your interpreter/compiler may provide a limited heap.
 This can be visualized as an array of boxes that can be any type.

 You can access a box using `[` and `]` with a SingleExpression between that evaluates to an Int value.
 E.G.